 Performance matters!
-This fact has been proven by research agencies and e-commerce business owners, who were able to see themselves how poor performance may affect the customer’s behavior.
+This fact has been proven by research agencies and e-commerce business owners, who were able to see themselves how the poor performance may affect the customer’s behavior.
 Without exception, online store owners dream of significant traffic and successful monetization of their business.
 However, unfortunately, not everyone manages to reach their goals.

 Why Should You Improve the Website Performance

 Indexing, ranking, and conversion – these are three words that you should always remember when it comes to the expediency of the website performance optimization.
 The speed of new pages indexing, the ranking of a site in Google search, and the conversion rate depend directly on the site load speed.

 The faster the website’s pages get into the index, the faster they will become visible to the search engine.
 Search robots have a specific time limit for indexing of every website.
 Therefore, the longer the content loads, the fewer pages will be indexed in the allotted time.
 Otherwise, the search engines may consider your website unavailable at all.

 Only one piece of advice: if you want to get rid of indexing issues – start from the performance optimization!

 “Google only loves you when everyone else loves you first.” –Wendy Piersall

 The website performance is one of the 200 metrics that affect its ranking in search results.
 Today, when behavioral factors are overriding, this is especially important.
 Most online shoppers do not want to wait, and leave the website.
 Search engines, in turn, consider such behavior as a website failure.
 The more people interrupt the connection with your online store, the less likely you will reach the desired Top 3, and even Top 10 search results.

 The poor performance of the site prevent sales and make the clients to reject your services.
 In this case, it doesn’t matter how good your content is or how attractive your ads are.
 You’ll anyway lose a significant part of the customers.